A new notion of commutativity for the algorithmic Lov\'{a}sz Local Lemma: Abstract

 \section{Abstract}

 The Lov\'{a}sz Local Lemma (LLL) is a powerful tool in probabilistic combinatorics which can be used to establish the \emph{existence} of objects that satisfy certain properties.
-The breakthrough paper of Moser and Tardos and follow-up works revealed that the LLL has intimate connections with a class of stochastic local search algorithms for finding such desirable objects.
-In particular, it can be seen as a sufficient condition for this type of algorithms to converge fast.
+The breakthrough paper of Moser \& Tardos and follow-up works revealed that the LLL has intimate connections with a class of stochastic local search algorithms for finding such desirable objects.
+In particular, it can be seen as a sufficient condition for this type of algorithm to converge fast.

-Besides conditions for convergence, there are other natural questions one may ask of these algorithms.
-For instance, ``are they parallelizable?", ``how many solutions can they output?", ``what is the expected `weight' of a solution?", etc. These questions and more have been answered for a class of LLL-inspired algorithms called commutative.
+Besides conditions for convergence, many other natural questions can be asked about algorithms; for instance, ``are they parallelizable?", ``how many solutions can they output?", ``what is the expected `weight' of a solution?".
+These questions and more have been answered for a class of LLL-inspired algorithms called commutative.
 In this paper we introduce a new, very natural and more general notion of commutativity (essentially matrix commutativity) which allows us to show a number of new refined properties of LLL-inspired local search algorithms with significantly simpler proofs.